Oct 03, 2019

 It’s for a reason that Internet of Medical Things (IoMT) is one of the most fast-growing markets.
 In the view of the recent developments, it won’t be surprising if it completely outruns any other area of IoT implementation including IoT for smart home, energy, manufacturing, retail and agriculture.

-Now that the crisis in healthcare is so real, the relevance of using digital technology in healthcare and IoMT, in particular, are beyond doubt.
+Now that the crisis in healthcare is so real, the relevance of using custom medical software and IoMT, in particular, are beyond doubt.
 It is no longer calculated in billions of dollars, but rather in thousands of saved lives, millions of improved patient experiences and an uncountable number of use cases where IoMT helps doctors and nurses provide more efficient and safe services.
+How exactly Internet of Medical Things can do that?
+Let’s find out and learn about the existing applications of connected technology in health and social care.

 Internet of Medical Things